godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 ## Actions

-This sections contains an explanation of the actions that are available on Godwoken, along with detailed technical information on each action.
+This section contains an explanation of the actions that are available on Godwoken, along with detailed technical information on each action.

 ### Deposit